Goldcrest: Identification

 The nominate subspecies, R. r. regulus, in Belgium.
 The goldcrest has a bright crest and a relatively plain face.
 The orange tinge of the hindcrown indicates that this is a male.

+A juvenile goldcrest in Poland.
+The head does not yet show the coloured crown and the beak is brighter than in adults.

 The goldcrest is usually easily distinguished from other small birds in its range, but poor views could possibly lead to confusion with the common firecrest or yellow-browed warbler.
 The adult common firecrest has a distinguishing face pattern showing a bright white supercilium (eyebrow) and black eye-stripe, and the juvenile usually shows enough of this face pattern to be readily distinguished from the plain-faced goldcrest.
 The yellow-browed warbler has a yellowish supercilium and pale crown stripe, so also shows a different head pattern.

 The ruby-crowned kinglet, an American Regulus species and a potential vagrant in Europe, could be more difficult to distinguish.
 It has a plain face like its Old World cousin, but the male has a red crest without any yellow or a black border.
 Female and juvenile ruby-crowned kinglets lack the ruby-red crown patch, but compared with the similarly crestless juvenile goldcrest, the American bird is larger in size, has an obvious whitish eyering, and yellowish wing bars.